Ravendratiwaricloudproject/Azure-Cloud-From-Basics-To-Advanced/Day 03 - Basic Concepts of Azure Cloud/README.md

 An Azure Account is the sign-in identity, typically a Microsoft Entra ID account.
 It is the identity used to access and manage Azure resources.

 ## What is a Tenant?

-A **Tenant** is a dedicated instance of **Microsoft Entra ID** that your organization gets when it signs up for any Microsoft cloud service (Azure, Microsoft 365, etc.).
+A tenant is a dedicated and isolated instance of the Microsoft Entra ID service that an organization receives when it signs up for a Microsoft cloud service such as Azure, Microsoft 365, or Dynamics 365.
+Each tenant has its own identity and access management scope, and is distinct and separate from other tenants.
+A tenant is also associated with a unique tenant ID, which is a globally unique identifier (GUID) that identifies the tenant in Microsoft Entra ID.

-Think of it as your **company's identity boundary** — it holds all your users, groups, and applications in one place.
-Every Azure subscription must be linked to exactly one tenant.

 ---

 ## What is a Directory?

-A **Directory** (Microsoft Entra ID) is the identity store inside a tenant.
-It answers the question: **"Who are you?"**

-It contains:
-- Users
-- Groups
-- Applications
-- Service Principals

-Every tenant has exactly one directory, and the directory is responsible for authentication and identity management.
+A directory is a container for objects such as users, groups, and applications, Service Principals and is used to manage access to resources in Azure.
+A directory is also associated with a unique directory ID, which is a GUID that identifies the directory in
+Microsoft Entra ID.

+## Difference between Tenant and Directory:
+ The main difference between a tenant and a directory is that a tenant is a dedicated and isolated instance of Azure Entra ID, while a directory is a container for objects such as users, groups, and applications.
+A tenant can contain one or more directories, and each directory can contain one or more tenants.

 ## What are Azure Management Groups?